Scott Flanders: eHealth, Inc.

-Flanders took over as CEO of eHealth, Inc. after serving as a member of eHealth's board for eight years.
+Flanders took over as CEO of eHealth, Inc. after being a member of eHealth's board for eight years.
 Upon taking the reins at eHealth, Flanders developed a three-point plan to drive substantial growth that was announced to shareholders on October 27, 2016.
 The first point in the plan is to accelerate growth in eHealth's Medicare Advantage membership and significantly increase its market share in the Medicare supplement market.
 The second point in the plan is to significantly expand eHealth's market share in the small business insurance market.
 The third point in the plan is to drive higher sales volume in adjacent markets while expanding sales activities with existing and new eHealth members.